Our pioneering metric

 - Working with neighbouring air traffic control providers and military airspace users to deliver more direct routes

 - Achieving or exceeding the customers preferred cruise level

 The challenge for our controllers is being able to direct air traffic in a way which has a positive impact on 3Di and simultaneously dealing with a high volume of flights in our network, limited runway capacity which leads to aircraft holding, and occasionally bad weather.

 We also recognise that the 3Di score is also influenced by variables and factors outside of our control, including the actions of our airline customers, airports, neighbouring air traffic organisations, the military and other airspace users.

 As an indicator of the UK’s overall airspace efficiency the score is not a pure reflection of NATS efficiency.
 But, the 3Di measure ensures that we not only focus on what we control, but how we can improve the resilience of our operations to influences such as the weather and to work collaboratively across the industry to deliver efficiency gains.

 - Find out more about the ways we'll be able to manage our environmental performance in the future

-We are making our 3D insight metric available to all
+We are making our 3Di metric available to all

 Reducing the aviation industry’s carbon footprint is one of the biggest challenges we face.
 Following the publication of the European Destination 2050 Roadmap, which sets to achieve net zero carbon emissions in the aviation sector by 2050, NATS is making available free-of-charge the formula of its industry-leading environmental performance metric to the wider industry to deliver efficiency gains.